LiquidGalaxyLAB/LiquidGalaxySimpleCMS/README.md

 ### First

 It is possible to download the last apk in Releases or [clicking in here](https://github.com/dfriveros11/LiquidGalaxySimpleCMS/releases/download/0.2/SimpleCMS-0.2.apk).
-After download it in your tablet, go to the where the project has been download it.
-For example, My Files-> Download History and click on the apk.
+After download in your tablet, go to the where the project has been downloaded.
+For example, My Files-> Downloaded History and click on the apk.

 #### Remember